ULD™ Rules, Explanations, and Clarifications

 2.3 XLD™ Pathway To The World Championship

-XLD™ players compete in qualifiers and Tour Events to earn a spot in the World Championship.
+XLD™ players compete in leagues, qualifiers, and Tour Events to earn a spot in the annual XLD™ World Championship.

 Stage 1 qualifiers are scheduled throughout the season and across the USA.
 Players may buy multiple sets of 6 balls to earn spots in Stage 2 events.
-There are no purses nor World Ranking Points for Stage 1 qualifiers.
+There are no purses for Stage 1 qualifiers.
+Limited World Ranking Points are allocated for Stage 1 competition.

 Stage 2 qualifiers are held in conjunction with ALD™ Regional qualifiers and qualify players for the XLD™ World Championship.
 Stage 2 events format includes seeding rounds and a double elimination tournament.
 There are no purses for Stage 2 Qualifiers.
 World Ranking Points are awarded at Stage 2 qualifiers.